-- Each camp will conclude with the final public opening in particular community and back in Kathmandu.
+- Each camp will conclude with the final public opening in a particular community and back in Kathmandu.

 3. International Exchange as a part of the project

 Cultural exchange, networking and international exposure is one of the main objectives of the project.
-Therefore, we highly appreciate support for this particular part of the project by international funding partners and arts organizations who also want to represent their artists.
+Therefore, we highly appreciate the support for this particular part of the project by international funding partners and arts organizations who also want to represent their artists.

 3.1 Invitation to International artists/ facilitators to Nepal

-During the ‘Support Development Camp as the first component of the project, we will have a series of workshops and training on trans media and documentation, therefore, we would like to invite international artists as participating exchange residence artist or professionals as a facilitator just to conduct a workshop for each session.
+During the ‘Support Development Camp as the first component of the project, we will have a series of workshops and training on transmedia and documentation, therefore, we would like to invite international artists as participating exchange residence artist or professionals as a facilitator just to conduct a workshop for each session.
 The artists/ facilitator may stay two weeks to three months as one of participating the artist(s)/ facilitator.

-3.2 International real-time video symposium initiative with the UK Nepal Friendship Society Nepal International arts Programme [NIAP]
+3.2 International real-time video symposium initiative with the UK Nepal Friendship Society Nepal International Arts Programme [NIAP]

 The project is intended to have a special international dimension, connecting up international artists in the UK from a range of visual and performing arts via the BAC with the 5 artists, and potential international resident artists/collaborators based at the BAC during the 3 months of the Support Development Camp, and potentially at some of the Community Outreach Camps.
 The symposia would connect to UK and potentially later to other European and international artists and creative individuals to share common themes around activism, equality and empowerment through the arts.